hycarbon-b/CV_Notes/intro_cs.md

 - pass arg by reference :
 arg is paseed by its address instead of value
 - const :
-use type qualifier `const` before arg in the arg list can prevent modification
+use type qualifier `const` before arg in the arg list can prevent modification within the function

 ### String (L10)
 - in C, strings are arrays of `char`, terminated by value 0 or null character(0 as its decimal value)